MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 If the request succeeds and the publishing process begins, you'll receive a `202 Accepted` response status code with a `Location` header.
 This location header contains the `operationID` that's required for checking the status of the publish operation.

 See also:
-* [Publish the product draft submission](./addons-api-reference.md#publish-the-product-draft-submission) in _REST API Reference for Microsoft Edge Add-ons_.
+* [Publish the product draft submission](./addons-api-reference.md#publish-the-product-draft-submission) in _REST API Reference for updating Microsoft Edge Add-ons_.

 <!-- ====================================================================== -->